ewre324/Analyze-Live-Video-Solution/README.md

 # Moondream Live Video Player

-This demo shows how the [Moondream](https://www.moondream.ai/) VLM can analyze live video feeds in real time, trigger alerts for specific behaviors, and present the results in a lightweight web UI built with React and Vite.
+This demo shows how the [Moondream](https://moondream.ai/) VLM can analyze live video feeds in real time, trigger alerts for specific behaviors, and present the results in a lightweight web UI built with React and Vite.

-## Purpose

-- Stream a webcam feed or local video, capture frames on the fly, and send them to Moondream for multimodal inference.
-- Pair free-form prompts with secondary trigger checks so the UI can raise notifications ("Smiling detected", "Thumbs up", etc.) when particular answers come back.
-- Showcase how to wire Moondream into a modern frontend stack with responsive overlays, local persistence for custom triggers, and graceful error handling.

 ## ✨ Features